What Are the Defenses Against a Defamation Charge?

 How Can I Defend Myself Against a Libel or Slander Lawsuit?

 The Statement is True

 If the statement is true, there is no defamation.
-In criminal cases, the truth about someone's past is only true if the person was actually convicted of a crime; if someone is just accused of killing someone, that doesn't necessarily make it true.
+In criminal cases, the truth about someone's past is only true if the person was convicted of a crime; if someone is just accused of killing someone, that doesn't necessarily make it true.
 If someone is a convicted rapist, you can't defame that person by telling people that fact.
 After all, it's a matter of public record.

 In civil (private) cases, the truth must be shown by the written evidence.
-For example, if you want to show that someone has plagiarized a book, you must be able to show written evidence of the plagiarism in order to prove the truth of the statement.
+For example, if you want to show that someone has plagiarized a book, you must be able to show written evidence of the plagiarism to prove the truth of the statement.

 There Must be Harm

-The plaintiff must prove that his or her good name has been harmed, in order for a charge of defamation to stand up.
+The plaintiff must prove that his or her good name has been harmed, for a charge of defamation to stand up.
 If you say someone is a "deadbeat" and no one believes it, there is no harm.
 On the other hand, if you say someone is a deadbeat, and a bank declines to give that person a loan, he or she has a case against you for defamation.